 - Students may take up to two courses not specifically on Europe provided the final course project is on a European topic.

 - Students may also receive credit for some courses taken through New York University’s Center for European and Mediterranean Studies.
-Contact the Program Manager about taking classes at NYU.
+Contact the Associate Director about taking classes at NYU.